General Questions

 Can I sue my employer for injuries I sustain at work?

 For the vast majority of injured workers, the answer is “NO.” In only very rare and limited situations are injured workers allowed to sue their employer.
-NYS Workers’ Compensation Law is a “no-fault” insurance system where injured workers are not required to show that someone else is legally responsible for their injury.
-The Workers’ Compensation Law also provides protections to employers.
+NYS Workers’ Comp Law is a “no-fault” insurance system where injured workers are not required to show that someone else is legally responsible for their injury.
+The Workers’ Comp Law also provides protections to employers.
 The greatest benefit to employers is the fact that an injured worker cannot sue them for negligence even if the injured worker could prove negligence in a court of law.

 If I get hurt at work, does my employer have to hold my job open or accommodate my disability?